We help people to live well with MS

 But as technology moves on, we are planning to update it further to improve the functionality in mid-2019.

 Many people with MS try making changes to their diet to manage their symptoms and long-term experience.
 During Spring 2018 we reviewed all our online dietary information to help you distinguish between fact and fad.
-We’ll carry on looking for more tips you can use in your own kitchen.
+You'll find it all together in our Diet section.
+We’ll carry on looking for more practical tips you can use in your own kitchen.

-One of the most common symptoms of MS is fatigue.
+One of the most common and debilitating symptoms of MS is fatigue.
 Our book Living with fatigue was fully updated in April 2018, along with our online information.
-Whilst there are many tips and techniques to help you manage your fatigue, we’re exploring how we can create online resources to support you more fully.
+There are many tips and techniques to help you manage your fatigue, plus we’re exploring how we can create online resources to support you more fully.